Ottobock reaches for growth with industrial exoskeletons

-BERLIN (Reuters) - German artificial limb manufacturer Ottobock plans to start selling a mechanical exoskeleton that makes manual labor for factory workers easier this week, joining a field already crowded with major industrial players and start-ups.
+BERLIN (Reuters) - German artificial limb manufacturer Ottobock (IPO-OBH.F) plans to start selling a mechanical exoskeleton that makes manual labor for factory workers easier this week, joining a field already crowded with major industrial players and start-ups.

 The 99-year-old firm, which started out making prosthetics for World War One veterans, is seeking to tap new growth opportunities ahead of a possible stock market listing.